 The farm was founded in 1938 and is still run today by the McClelland family as a modern family dairy with traditional values.
 Tours are scheduled for weekend dates throughout the spring and summer, with a typical tour lasting about an hour and a half.
 Visitors get to see and pet baby cows, learn how the business is taking care of the land with sustainable practices, and see how the dairy’s creamy butter and crème fraiche are made.
 Farm tours are also offered during the Pumpkin Patch in October, and private tours are available.
 Reservations required for all tours.

 McClelland's Dairy 6475 Bodega Ave., Petaluma, 707-664-0452

-Continue east on Bodega Avenue to Valley Ford Road, heading to the quaint town of Valley Ford.
+Continue west on Bodega Avenue to Valley Ford Road, heading to the quaint town of Valley Ford.
 This small, unincorporated community in west Sonoma County is just a few miles from the coast and full of charm and historical buildings.
 In the mid-19th century, the town had a grain mill and was a stop on the North Pacific Coast Railroad connecting Cazadero to the Sausalito ferry.
 Today it is home antique stores, art galleries, curio shops, and restaurants.

 Suggested lodging: Valley Ford Hotel

 The historic Valley Ford Hotel, built in 1864, has been reopened by new co-owners Shona Campbell and Brandon Guenther.
 The inn offers six charming guest rooms, each with a queen bed and private bath.
 The rooms feature comfortable high-thread count triple sheeted and quilted beds, over-sized bath towels and local hand-made soaps.
 Guests can relax in the natural beauty and peaceful setting, sipping small-production Sonoma County wines in the oversize teak rockers on the front porch, or savoring local coffee and teas on the garden patio surrounded by old growth Cypress trees.